ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{I-D.ietf-ace-oauth-authz}}.
 As it follows this framework's general approach, the general security considerations from section 6 also apply to this profile.

+When using pre-shared keys provisioned by the AS, the security level depends on the randomness of PSK, and the security of the TLS cipher suite and key exchange algorithm.

 Constrained devices that use DTLS {{RFC6347}} are inherently vulnerable to Denial of Service (DoS) attacks as the handshake